-HLTH 7500 Current Issues in Public Health (Capstone)
+HLTH 6900 Current Issues in Public Health (Capstone)

 This course will introduce students to current issues and controversies in public health such as HIV transmission risk behavior, poverty, globalization, gun control, healthcare access and obesity.
 Students will be able to describe various public health controversies, critically think through differing perspectives, and communicate conclusions.
-Prerequisites: All other courses in MPH program.
-(3 credits)
+(3 credits) This course must be taken during the student's last Term of the program.